photm5/botstrats/README.md

 executable files.
 The game starts these files and they communicate with it via stdin and stdout.
 They can start actions, like `move` or `scan`, to change and explore the game state.
 The player has direct control over a special building, his headquarter.
-For example, he can open a TCP tunnel to a lua shell that runs on the headquarter, and start actions that way.
+For example, he can open a TCP tunnel to a netcat on the headquarter.

 ## requirements